Trump considering lawyer for White House Russia role: sources

 White House spokeswoman Lindsay Walters said the administration had "no announcement at this time."

-Cobb did not respond to comment except to say he was on vacation.
+Cobb did not respond to requests for comment except to say he was on vacation.

 Cobb, 66, represented a number of individuals in government investigations during the Clinton administration, including former Democratic National Committee fundraiser John Huang and former White House aide David Watkins.